BrunaRihl/FineShine-Jewellery/README.md

 # FineShine Jewellery

-FineShine is an online platform specializing in the sale of unique and elegant jewellery, featuring a wide collection of earrings, necklaces, bracelets, rings, and sets.
+FineShine is an online platform specializing in the sale of unique and elegant jewelry, featuring a wide collection of earrings, necklaces, bracelets, rings, and sets.
 All pieces are crafted in Ireland and available for shipping.
-This project was developed as my fifth endeavor in the Code Institute's Full Stack Developer Course, utilizing Django, HTML, CSS, JS, and Python for its creation.
+This project was developed as my fifth project in the Code Institute's Full Stack Developer Course, using Django, HTML, CSS, JS, and Python for its creation.

 ![FineShine website shown on a range of devices](/media/docs/responsive.jpg)